anycable/docs.anycable.io/docs/guides/hotwire.md

 ## Using the AnyCable client with Turbo

-The default `@hotwired/turbo-rails` package is hard-wired to the Action Cable client.
+The default `@hotwired/turbo-rails` package only works with the Action Cable client.
 The [@anycable/turbo-stream][] package activates `<turbo-cable-stream-source>` elements with an AnyCable cable instance instead, so Turbo Streams benefit from [reliable streams](../js/reliability.md),